TheBandit105/Social-Legal-and-Ethical-Aspects-of-Computing-Coursework/Individual_Draft.md

 ## Issues arising from Police Usage of armed robots

 As technology progresses and becomes more sophisticated their inclusion within societies increases.
 A key example of this is the involvement of autonomous machines within the police force.
-Whilst on the surface utilising machines seems reasonable issues arise as the tasks delegated to them becomes more involved.
-Machines armed with weapons creates a series of problems from both social, legal and ethical perspectives.
+Whilst on the surface utilising machines seems reasonable issues arise as the tasks delegated to them become more involved.
+Machines armed with weapons create a series of problems from both social, legal and ethical perspectives.

 Alita: battle angel is a film set in the far future, within this reality there are autonomous machines living amongst humans like equals.
 Machines also take a large role within enforcing law within the society through means such as bounty hunting.
 The role machines have within Alita hold parallels with the potential roles machines are being considered for within our society providing a direct perspective of potential consequences of the adopting of advanced machinery within roles of high importance.